Best Software

 Best for: Companies that primarily need a contract repository with search and alerts

 ContractWorks by Onit is the simplest tool on this list, and that is by design.
 It is a contract repository with AI-powered extraction, search, key date alerts, and built-in e-signatures.
 It does not try to be a full lifecycle management platform.
-If your primary need is to get contracts organized, searchable, and tracked, ContractWorks does that well at a reasonable price with unlimited users.
+If your primary need is to get contracts organized, searchable, and tracked, ContractWorks does that well with unlimited users on a flat monthly plan.

 Key Features: